 My editing experience expanded in 2006 when I created the literary magazine Galleon, which produced two issues before going on hiatus for eight years and resuming again in 2014.
 Why did Galleon go on hiatus?
 In 2009 I became executive director of WFNB, a busy, eye-opening, and highly rewarding position (all writers all the time) which I left in late 2013 to pursue my neglected writing and editing interests.

 The Writer: As a writer of short fiction, I have published extensively in literary journals in Canada and in the US, as well as appearing in five anthologies.
-For longer fiction, I have one book, an experimental half-prose half-poetry (half something else entirely) “novel” published with Broken Jaw Press, and in 2017 a chapbook with Frog Hollow Press.
-Additionally, I have written two novels, both of which are seeking proper homes.
+For longer fiction, I have three books, an experimental half-prose half-poetry (half something else entirely) novel published with Broken Jaw Press in 2007, in 2017 a chapbook with Frog Hollow Press, and in 2022 the novel Apastoral: A Mistopia with Corona\Samizdat Press.

 I have received multiple creative writing grants from the province of New Brunswick (artsnb) and the Canada Council for the Arts, and in 2014 I was awarded a residency at the Banff Writers Studio.
 In 2018 I won the David Adams Richards Prize for my (currently) ongoing short story manuscript.

 A fact: I live in Moncton, New Brunswick, Canada, with my partner Cindy and Jugie (“don’t call me Charlie”) the cat.

 Another fact: When I write fiction, I am Lee D. Thompson.